p

 Case Study: Tunnel Geometric Monitoring with 2fSLAM

 This case study analyzes the application of the 2fSLAM 3D scanner by 2Freedom Imaging (an image-only-based scanner) for the daily geometric monitoring of a tunnel under construction.
-The main objective was to scan 150 meters of tunnel per day with sub-centimeter accuracy, in the shortest possible time, and with processing that would allow quick quality validation without delaying construction progress.

 Previous Situation and Limitations